suahmed31/Legal-Brief-Work/README.md

 We have used OpenNyAi based BUILD Model to create the Rhetorical Roles (RR).
 You can find the details about the Rhetorical Role Baseline at the Git Hub link https://github.com/Legal-NLP-EkStep/rhetorical-role-baseline.

 Once, we get the RRs, we can now process them further for creating a Case Brief.

+# System Architecture

+This work is build on top of [BUILDNyAI](https://legal-nlp-ekstep.github.io/Competitions/Rhetorical-Role/).